r2rationality/turbocardano/README.md

 ```
 ./dt sync-p2p /data/cardano
 ```
-## Pre-built binaries for Windows and Mac (ARM64)

-The latest builds of the DT Explorer application can be found in the Assets section of [the latest GitHub release](https://github.com/sierkov/daedalus-turbo/releases/latest) page.
-It shows the new synchronization and history-reconstruction algorithms in a safe and easy-to-test way by working without private keys and directly reconstructing history of any payment and stake address.

-### How to install on Windows
-- Download and launch the installer from the Assets section of [the latest release](https://github.com/sierkov/daedalus-turbo/releases/latest) page.
-- Choose locations for the program files and blockchain data (each will be asked individually).
-For optimal performance, it's important to select your fastest SSD drive if you have multiple storage devices.

-Windows builds have been tested with Windows 11 (earlier versions may work but have yet to be be tested).

-### How to install on Mac
-- Download the Mac image from the Assets section of [the latest release](https://github.com/sierkov/daedalus-turbo/releases/latest) page.
-- Open the image.
-This is a development (unsigned) image, so Mac OS will ask you if you trust the developer: [See Apple's explanation and instructions](https://support.apple.com/en-is/guide/mac-help/mh40616/mac).
-- Copy dt-explorer app to your Applications folder.
-- Both program and blockchain data will be stored in that folder, so when deleted all used space will be recovered.
-- Launch the app from the Applications folder.
-If Mac OS says that the app is damaged, open a terminal and run ```sudo xattr -rc /Applications/dt-explorer.app```.

-Mac builds have been tested with Mac OS Sonoma (earlier versions may work but have yet to be be tested).

-### How to use
-- Synchronization (full or partial) always happens at the app's launch; to catch up, simply restart the app.
-If you restart before the synchronization is finished, the app will reuse already downloaded data but may reprocess and revalidate some of them.
-- History reconstruction happens through a simple search for a transaction, stake, or payment address, either entered explicitly or when clicked as part of blockchain exploration.
-The easiest starting point for most users would be to search for their own stake address (e.g.: stake1uxw70wgydj63u4faymujuunnu9w2976pfeh89lnqcw03pksulgcrg), as its history will be the most representative of their wallet's history.
-- When searching for Cardano addresses starting with "addr1" prefix, the app may ask you if want to explore the payment or stake history.
-The reason for that is that many cardano addresses contain two keys.
-If in doubt, select stake history as it will normally discover more transactions.
-This is necessary so that the app can work without private keys.
-However, when integrated into Daedalus, the same aglorithms can reconstruct the full wallet history by finding all payment and stake keys generated from a wallet private key.
-- Once synchronized, users can turn off their Internet connection and test history reconstruction with new transaction or stake addresses to prove that the app reconstructs all histories interactively and uses only the downloaded blockchain data.

 # Spread the word
-Many in the Cardano community, including some developers of Daedalus, don't believe that it's possible to make it noticeably faster.
+Many in the Cardano community, including some Cardano core developers, don't believe that it's possible to make Cardano Node noticeably faster.
 This leads to a situation in which the development is not focused on its performance.
 If you're persuaded by the evidence presented here, share it on social media with those around you.
 Changing the beliefs of people can be harder than building top-notch technology.
 So, every single tweet and Facebook post makes a difference.
 Thank you!

-# Supporting network infrastructure
-The high-speed delivery of blockchain data depends on a network of compressing proxies (Cardano nodes that can share their local chain with other nodes in a compressed format and which are needed until the support for compressed data transfers becomes part of the regular Cardano network protocol).
-The current network configuration is sufficient to support up to 100'000 high-speed (with a download speed of 200+ Mbps) full blockchain synchronizations per year and orders of magnitude more incremental ones.
-The plan how to scale the network capacity to support a billion clients is presented in the [Scalability of Bulk Synchronization in the Cardano Blockchain](./doc/2023_Sierkov_CardanoBulkSynchronization.pdf) paper.

-# Quality
-The accuracy of the ledger state reconstruction has been tested by recreating the ledger state from raw blockchain data at the end (the presented method batches updates) of each post-Shelley epoch up to the mainnet's epoch 426, exporting it into the Cardano Node format, and comparing it with the snapshot produced by Cardano Node version 10.1.4.
-The source code of the tools used for the comparison is located in [lib/dt/cli-test/test-ledger-export.cpp](lib/dt/cli-test/test-ledger-export.cpp).

-The indexing and history-reconstruction code has been tested using a sample of ten thousand randomly-selected stake keys.
-For 100% of those, the reconstructed ADA balance (excluding rewards) precisely matched the stake recorded in the ledger snapshot produced by Cardano Node.
-The testing was performed with slot number 106012751 at the tip of the blockchain.
-The code of the test is located in the [lib/dt/cli-test/test-stake-balances.cpp](lib/dt/cli-test/test-stake-balances.cpp) file.

 # Compilation
 The **recommended build method** uses Docker and is the only approach that is regularly tested.